-- a.
-Each application for membership shall be considered by the Managing Director or his or her delegate as soon as practicable after receipt of the application.
-Subject to clause 7.1(b), the Managing Director shall approve, reject or refer an application for membership to the applicable Regional Executive Committee. - b.
-The Managing Director must reject the application of any candidate that he or she considers is not a 'fit and proper' person or refer that application to the applicable Regional Executive Committee for further consideration.
-The Regional Executive Committee may reject that application if a majority of 75 per cent of Members of that Regional Executive Committee present and voting at the meeting resolve that the candidate is not a 'fit and proper' person. - c.
-The Regional Executive Committee may revoke the membership of any Member during the first year of membership without recourse to the Complaints Procedures and Rules for Member Discipline, if a majority of 75 per cent of Members of that Regional Executive Committee present and voting at the meeting resolve that the candidate is not a 'fit and proper' person. - d.
-For the purposes of determining whether a person is not a "fit and proper person", regard may be had to any relevant consideration including but not limited to the following criteria - i. integrity, reputation and character; - ii. whether the person: - a. has been subject to disciplinary action by a statutory, regulatory, licensing or other professional body, or has had a construction industry related licence or registration cancelled or refused; - b. has been convicted of a criminal offence; - c. is an undischarged bankrupt; - d. has been a director, a secretary or involved in the management of a company to whom Section 9AD(1)(b) of the Corporations Act 2001 (Cth) applies, of any corporation that has been insolvent in the past 5 years or is a "related party" to such persons; - e. has been involved in business, trade or professional activities that appear negligent, deceitful or otherwise improper; - f. is of known bad repute in the building and construction industry; - g. is considered to have a conflict of interest with the Association's Purpose, Objects or Objectives.
+- (a) Each application for membership shall be considered by the Managing Director or his or her delegate as soon as practicable after receipt of the application.
+Subject to clause 7.1(b), the Managing Director shall approve, reject or refer an application for membership to the applicable Regional Executive Committee. - (b) The Managing Director must reject the application of any candidate that he or she considers is not a 'fit and proper' person or refer that application to the applicable Regional Executive Committee for further consideration.
+The Regional Executive Committee may reject that application if a majority of 75 per cent of Members of that Regional Executive Committee present and voting at the meeting resolve that the candidate is not a 'fit and proper' person. - (c) The Regional Executive Committee may revoke the membership of any Member during the first year of membership without recourse to the Complaints Procedures and Rules for Member Discipline, if a majority of 75 per cent of Members of that Regional Executive Committee present and voting at the meeting resolve that the candidate is not a 'fit and proper' person.
+The National Board of Directors from time to time shall establish criteria for determining who is a 'fit and proper' person to become a Member of the Association. - (d) In no case shall the Managing Director or a Regional Executive Committee be required to give any reason for refusal to admit an applicant as a Member or for the revocation of membership under this clause 7.
+In all cases the decision of the Managing Director or a Regional Executive Committee (as the case may be) shall be final. - (e) If the applicant is accepted to membership, the Managing Director shall within 7 days of that approval forward to the applicant written notice of approval.